matijakolaric-com/django-music-publisher/docs/manual_work.rst

 On the right side, there is the ``add musical work`` button, which takes you to the appropriate view, and the set of ``filters``.

 Filters change, based on the number of options.
-For four options or less, they are simple links, and for more, they turn into a pull-down menus.
+For three options or less, they are simple links, and for more, they turn into a pull-down menus.

 ``Has ISWC`` will show only works with ISWCs or only works without them.